SoundaryaTekkalakota/fixminer-core/README.md

 Fixminer is an automated approach for semantic fix pattern mining based on an iterative, three-fold, clustering strategy.
 To run the tool please follow the steps below.

 FixMiner uses anaconda to create virtual environments.
+And it requires jdk 1.8

 Once anaconda is installed, please use the environment.yml to create the virtual environment, with following command: